ionos-cloud/ionosctl/docs/commands/ipblock/create.md

   -c, --config string             Configuration file used for authentication (default "$XDG_CONFIG_HOME/ionosctl/config.json")
       --force                     Force command to execute without user input -h, --help                      help for create
-      --ipblock-location string   Location of the IPBlock [Required flag] --ipblock-name string       Name of the IPBlock
+      --ipblock-location string   Location of the IpBlock [Required flag] --ipblock-name string       Name of the IpBlock
-      --ipblock-size int          Size of the IPBlock (default 2) -o, --output string             Desired output format [text|json] (default "text") -q, --quiet                     Quiet output
+      --ipblock-size int          Size of the IpBlock (default 2) -o, --output string             Desired output format [text|json] (default "text") -q, --quiet                     Quiet output
-      --timeout int               Timeout option for the IPBlock to be created [seconds] (default 60) --wait                      Wait for the IPBlock to be created
+      --timeout int               Timeout option for the IpBlock to be created [seconds] (default 60) --wait                      Wait for the IpBlock to be created
 ```

 ## Examples